 Detention Center Implements COVID-19 Protections

-Though in-person family visits are temporarily discontinued, extended online remote visitation hours are now in effect, from 8 a.m. to 9:30 p.m., Monday through Friday, excluding holidays.
-Additionally, each adult detainee is provided two free 10-minute calls and one free 30-minute remote video visitation per week.
+Though in-person family visits are temporarily discontinued, extended online remote visitation hours are now in effect, from 8 a.m. to 9:30 p.m., seven days a week, including holidays.
+Additionally, each adult detainee is provided 30-minutes of free remote video visitation per week.

-Family members may schedule either free or fee-based calls and video visits from home, using a laptop or desktop computer, at www.legacyinmate.com/Prepaid.
-Texting is available via www.gettingout.com.
+Family members may have either free or fee-based calls and video visits from home, using a smartphone, tablet, laptop or desktop computer, www.gettingout.com.